 The sauces and butters literally do what they say on the tin and go further than you think.
 I found having the variety in the box actually inspired me to have more interesting dinners than normal – you know how it is when you get stuck in a rut.
-You can use the jars in other meals where you feel like it (like we did with adding kedgeree butter to mash).
+You can use the jars in other meals where you feel like it (like we did with adding kedgeree butter to mash, we’ve used the romesco sauce with shop bought fish cakes and grilled pork chops, and the bearnaise butter is perfect with steak too!).
 Be inspired by the variety on offer, and support our country’s economy and fish industry.

 I loved it and would buy again!
 Order one for yourself, send one to a friend or family member as a treat, or even order one to your holiday home, and feast on the freshest South West catch, from the Devon coast to your kitchen, anywhere in the UK.